 They perform the following procedures:

-Wisdom teeth are the third and final set of molars that emerge, usually during your late teens to early twenties.
-For some people the wisdom teeth emerge through the gums and have enough room to grow in naturally.
+Wisdom teeth are the third and final set of molars that emerge, usually during your late teens and early twenties.
+For some people, the wisdom teeth emerge through the gums and have enough room to grow in naturally.
 For others, wisdom teeth often cause problems as they are trying to protrude through the gums.
-When a wisdom tooth is impacted the tooth is coming in at an angle and not straight through the gum line.
+When a wisdom tooth is impacted, the tooth comes in at an angle and not straight through the gum line.
 This can cause pain, the tooth can come in unevenly, or the tooth may only emerge partially.

-Bone grafting is where the jawbone is built up to accommodate a dental implant or other restorative device.
-Bone grafting is a common procedure that is used frequently for dental implants and other periodontal procedures.
+Bone grafting is where the jawbone is built up to accommodate a dental implant or another restorative device.
+Bone grafting is a standard procedure that is used frequently for dental implants and other periodontal procedures.
 The bone used to graph is taken from a sample from the patient.
 Many times, the bone is taken from another area of the mouth when drilling takes place.
-The bone fragments are suctioned from the mouth and used for the graft.
-Cadavers bone fragments are also used.
+Bone fragments suctioned from the mouth, and Cadaver bone fragments can be used for the graft.
 They are harvested by bone banks and are a very safe source for bone donation.

 Platelet Rich Plasma (PRP)